Deploying Highly Available Services with Cisco Nexus Dashboard

 For considerations regarding node failure and their impact on high availability, see Failure Scenarios and Impacts.

-Recommendation: As a general recommendation, cluster size should be chosen based on scalability and cohosting requirements, as adding more secondary nodes would not directly provide any benefit in terms of redundancy and resiliency of the system.
+Recommendation: As a general recommendation, cluster size should be solely chosen based on scalability and co-hosting requirements, as adding more secondary nodes would not directly provide any benefit in terms of redundancy and resiliency of the system.

-Consider standby nodes to quickly restore full cluster size in case of a failure.
+Consider standby nodes to quickly restore full cluster size in case of a node failure.

 Failure Scenarios and Impacts

-A transient impact lasting few minutes may be experienced on the cluster.
+A transient impact may be experienced on the cluster.
 Some services get rebalanced from the failed node to the others available.
 During this process the following may be experienced:

-The UI may not be responsive or provide unexpected messages.
+· The UI may not be responsive or providing unexpected messages.
 This is applicable for ND platform and all services (NDI, NDO, NDFC).

-Injested data sent to the ND failed node from switches may be temporary lost until the collectors running on the failed node are rebalanced.
-This applies for NDI and NDFC services.
+· Ingested data sent to the ND failed node from switches may be temporary lost until the collectors running on the failed node are rebalanced across the remaining nodes.
+This applies for NDI.

-While the failed node is restored, the cluster would run in degraded state.
+In case of failure of a primary node, until the failed node is restored, the cluster would run in degraded state.
 Less resources are available for the cluster and as a consequence, some dynamic jobs (i.e. connectivity analysis, bug scan, pre change validation) may fail to be instantiated.
-Also, the capacity of the cluster may be limited and some telemetry may fail to be collected.
+Also, the capacity of the cluster may be limited, and some telemetry may fail to be collected.
 This would apply for NDI and NDFC.

-Recommendation: Restore the failed node as soon as possible.
-Do not to run any dynamic jobs in NDI and not to push new configuration from NDFC until the failed node is replaced and cluster is fully restored.
+Recommendation: Restore the failed node as soon as possible, both in case of loss of a primary or secondary node.
+Do not to run any dynamic jobs in NDI nor provision new configuration from NDFC and NDO until the failed node is replaced and the cluster is fully restored.

 The figure below shows the selection of Type (Standby) when adding a new node.
 The process is not dissimilar from the addition of a secondary (worker) node.